 How Do You Maintain Tile and Grout?

 Note if your tile needs regular sealing.
 Many stone tiles require the consistent application of a coat of sealant so that pits and pores in the stone are covered and won't collect dirt and debris.
-Sealant also keeps the stone from developing cracks that hold dirt so your floor tiles won't need as much cleaning over time.
+The sealant also keeps the stone from developing cracks that hold dirt, so your floor tiles won't need as much cleaning over time.